 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or the Act requires the University to retain as a fund of perpetual duration.
 If losses reduce the assets of a donor-restricted endowment fund below the donor-restricted corpus, it reduces total net assets with donor restrictions.
-At June 30, 2022, funds with original gift values of \$673,263; fair values of \$601,999; and deficiencies of \$71,264, were reported in net assets with donor restrictions.
-There were no underwater endowment for the year ending June 30, 2021.
+At June 30, 2023 and 2022, funds with original gift values of \$634,610 and \$673,263; fair values of \$609,121 and \$601,999; and deficiencies of \$25,489 and \$71,264, respectively, were reported in net assets with donor restrictions.